 Paragraphs 2, 3, and 4 — Body Paragraphs

-Each body paragraph should only focus on 1 idea, and the 1–2 examples that support that idea.
-Try to keep the paragraphs between 4–6 sentences so they are succinct, direct, and clear.
-Avoid excessive wordiness.
-Sometimes more is not always better!
+Each body paragraph should only focus on one major idea, and the 1–2 selections from the passage that support that idea.
+Try to keep the paragraphs between 4–6 sentences so that they are succinct, direct, and clear.
+Avoid excessive wordiness; sometimes more is not better!

 Paragraph 5 — Conclusion

-Now you can review our sample prompt and practice writing an essay!
+Now, review our sample prompt and practice writing an essay!